-This is probably the most frequently quoted of Newtons three laws of motion.
-"For every action there is an equal and opposite reaction."
+This is probably the most frequently quoted of Newtons three laws of motion:

 For every force there is an opposite and equal force.

 Hmm, where was the equal and opposite force there?
-Well instead, let's suppose you ran up and kicked it as hard as you could, just like you did before.
-Oops, it's not an inflatable ball, but a 150 pound marble sculpture that is painted to look like a beach ball.
+Well instead, let’s suppose you ran up and kicked it as hard as you can.
+Oops, it’s not an inflatable ball, but a 150 pound marble sculpture that is painted to look like a beach ball.
 Ouch!
 Do you think there might be a reaction in your toes and leg!